What Are Dental Inlays and Onlays?

 • CEREC inlays/onlays 1.1%

-With such a low failure rate and such high aesthetic values, we have no hesitation describing CEREC inlays and onlays as the best fillings available.
+With such a low failure rate and high aesthetic value, we confidently describe CEREC inlays and onlays as the best fillings available.

 If you would like to learn more about the best filling option in Wilmington, NC, including dental inlays and onlays, please call (910) 392-6060 for an appointment at Kuzma Advanced Dentistry.